weatherlink/weatherlink-live-local-api/index.md

 syntaxes of supported HTTP requests are described below.
 You can test this interface using a browser or the Windows cURL utility.

+For Local API to work, the WeatherLink Live and the device through which the Current Conditions and Real-Time data broadcast are requested have to be on the same local network.

 # Local API Current Conditions

 ![](https://github.com/weatherlink/weatherlink-live-local-api/blob/master/Images/CurrentConditions.png?raw=true)